Increased earthquake rate prior to mainshocks: Methodology and Data

 \subsection{Finding a significant number of events prior to mainshocks}

-After identifying the mainshocks, we count the number of events prior to the mainshock during a varying foreshock duration $D_{\mathrm{fs}}$.
+Once the mainshocks are identified, we proceed to count the number of events in the ``cleaned catalog'' that occurred before the mainshock, while taking into account the varying duration of the foreshock, denoted by $D_\mathrm{fs}$.
 Our null hypothesis is that the earthquake rate prior to a mainshock is not significantly different than the overall rate of the ``cleaned'' catalog---the null hypothesis is rejected when the actual rate is significantly different than the mean rate of the cleaned catalog.
+We show below that indeed the null hypothesis is rejected and the foreshock rate is significantly higher prior to mainshocks.

 To estimate whether and by how much the rate prior to the mainshocks is larger than the mean rate, we calculate the rate prior to randomly selected times (during the time range spanned by the catalog).
 We then construct the probability density function (pdf) and the cumulative density function (cdf) of these rates.
-Then, we calculate how many real events fall above a certain percentile (for example, 95\%) of the surrogate data.
-If the ratio of real events above the specific percentile is more than the expected one (based on the surrogate data), we can conclude that the null hypothesis is rejected and that the rate of events preceding the mainshock is indeed larger than expected; this can have predictive power.
+Then, we calculate how many events fall above a certain percentile (for example, 95\%) of the surrogate data.
+If the ratio of recorded events above the specific percentile is higher than the expected one (based on the surrogate data), we can conclude that the null hypothesis is rejected and that the rate of events preceding the mainshock is indeed larger than expected; this can have predictive power.
 We repeated this procedure using different percentiles, such as 50\% (median), 80\%, 95\%, and 99\%.
 See Fig. \ref{fig:Fig2} for an example of the results for a time window of $D_{\mathrm{fs}}=3$ days.